U3DC/MGS-ContextMenu/README.md

 # MGS-ContextMenu

+## Environment
+- Unity 5.0 or above.
+- .Net Framework 3.0 or above.

 ## Summary
-Unity plugin for make context menu UI in scene.
+- Unity plugin for make context menu UI in scene.

 ## Demand
-In Unity scene, show context menu when mouse right button click on the target gameobject and click the menu item to do something.
+- In Unity scene, show context menu when mouse right button click on the target gameobject and click the menu item to do something.

 ## Achieve
 - ContextMenuUI.cs : Manage the context menu UI(UGUI).